pramnora/bash/language/search/grep/01/README.md

 Eg.

-> cat phonebook.csv | grep searchTerm
+> cat phonebook.csv | grep NatWest

 Output result:

 > Nat West, 0800 200 400, Bank

+**NOTE**: If there are multiple words being included in the search term, that are separated by a space/s....;
+then, one has to use a pair of quote marks to go around the multiple words to search for, eg.:

+"word1 word2"

 -----